MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/overview-and-usage-scenarios.md

 This is really the core scenario for which we built In-Memory OLTP: support large volumes of transactions, with consistent low latency for individual transactions.

 Common workload scenarios are: trading of financial instruments, sports betting, mobile gaming, and ad delivery.
 Another common pattern we’ve seen is a “catalog” that is frequently read and/or updated.
-One example is where you have large files, each distributed over a number of nodes in a cluster, and you catalog the location of each shard of each file in a memory-optimized table.
+One example is where you have large files, each distributed over a number of cluster nodes, and you catalog the location of each shard of each file in a memory-optimized table.

 #### Implementation considerations